andrelouw/app-template/README.md

 ## Caveats
 - Multiplatform `Feature` modules has not been tested yet, best to keep them to one platform for now
+- See issues list for improvments and outstanding features